Lines Connection

 Overview

-Lines Connection generates procedural lines between selected layers (including Lights) using a single clean Shape Layer setup.
-Pick how layers connect (star, chain, nearest neighbors, etc.), choose a line style (straight, arc, wavy, zigzag…), and control color, fading, and trims—all while keeping everything organized in one grouped structure.
+Pick how layers connect (star, chain, nearest neighbors, etc.), choose a line style (straight, arc, curve, wavy, zigzag, spring, rope, elbow), set up drivers (distance, opacity, scale) to control behavior, and apply effects to opacity, stroke width, and color — all while keeping everything organized in one grouped structure.

 Features